 The TAA contains two core programs, one for workers which includes income assistance during unemployment, retraining, and relocation allowances, and one for businesses which includes loans, loan guarantees, technical assistance, and tax benefits.
 Although there have been some minor and temporary modifications, the two core programs remain the center of the TAA.

 The TAA was regrettably put in a damaging statutory straightjacket at birth.
 The level of proof to show injury is three-pronged and challenging.
-Applicants have to show (1) serious injury (2) caused by imports (3) resulting from U.S. “concessions granted under trade agreements.”
+Applicants must show (1) serious injury (2) caused by imports (3) resulting from U.S. “concessions granted under trade agreements.”
 Moreover, the TAA has since inception been starved for adequate funding.
 Finally, the process for applying for assistance is bureaucratic, inefficient, and can be expensive.

 The number of workers supported by the TAA has been unimpressive since the outset and this continues to this day.
 A recent U.S. Department of Labor report reflects that In fiscal year 2016 an estimated 126,844 workers became eligible for TAA benefits and services and less than 50% (45,814 participants) were served.
 The total amount of funds provided to states in fiscal year 2016 for all benefits and services was a mere $626.8 million.